The Monthly Drift Audit: The 45-Minute Ritual That Closes the $8K–$14K Monthly Gap Between Strategy and Reality

 Flag if average <85%

-If flagged: Identify why compliance degraded
+If flagged: identify why compliance degraded

-Minutes 45: Calculate Total Drift Score
+Minute 45: Calculate Total Drift Score

 Count greens, yellows, oranges, reds